WebDevStudios/wd_s/README.md

 Not to mention, I use [Browsersync](https://www.browsersync.io/) so you can watch your project update in real-time while you work.

 Looking to use some of our custom Gutenberg blocks?
 It's easy!
-Add the [WDS Blocks](https://github.com/WebDevStudios/wds-blocks) plugin for a quick starter including our Accordion and Carousel bloocks.
+Add the [WDS Blocks](https://github.com/WebDevStudios/wds-blocks) plugin for a quick starter including our Accordion and Carousel blocks.

 Looking to use some of our Advanced Custom Fields Gutenberg Blocks?
 It's also easy!
 Add the [WDS ACF Blocks](https://github.com/WebDevStudios/wds-acf-blocks) plugin for a whole set of blocks built with ACF including: Accordion, Carousel, Call To Action, Fifty/Fifty, Hero, Recent Posts, and Related Posts.